hiifong/awesome-x/README.md

 ## Mac
 - [Medis](https://github.com/luin/medis) Medis is a modern Redis GUI designed for Mac.
 It is trustworthy in critical situations.
 - [Homebrew](https://github.com/Homebrew/brew) 🍺 The missing package manager for macOS (or Linux)
+- [iTerm2](https://github.com/gnachman/iTerm2) iTerm2 is a terminal emulator for Mac OS X that does amazing things.
+- [iterm](https://github.com/catppuccin/iterm) 🍭 Soothing pastel theme for iTerm2

 ## iOS
 - [PPHUB](https://github.com/PPHubApp/PPHub-Feedback) PPHub For GitHub - 开发者必备 简洁实用的GitHub客户端